TIVAD Lawsuit Lawyers - Ethen Ostroff Law

 What are the advantages of TIVADs?

 There are many advantages to having a completely implanted port rather than a traditional port.
-For example:

 • Patients with TIVADs can go swimming if they want to exercise.